LLNL/Silo/docs/Chapter2-Section3.md

   An `MRG` tree, or portion thereof, is used to define which blocks of the multi-block mesh comprise which levels in the `AMR` hierarchy as well as which blocks are refinements of other blocks.

   First, the grouping of blocks into levels is identical to multi-block grouping, described previously.
-  For the specific purpose of grouping blocks into levels, a different top-level node in the `MRG` needs to be defined named "amr-levels.
-  " Below this node in the `MRG` tree, there should be a set of regions, each region representing a separate refinement level.
+  For the specific purpose of grouping blocks into levels, a different top-level node in the `MRG` needs to be defined named "amr-levels."
+Below this node in the `MRG` tree, there should be a set of regions, each region representing a separate refinement level.
   A groupel map of type `DB_BLOCKCENT` with number of segments equal to number of levels needs to be defined and associated with each of the regions defined under the "amr-levels' region.
   The ith segment of the map will enumerate those blocks that belong to the region representing level i.
   In addition, an `MRG` variable defining the refinement ratios for each level named "amr-ratios" must be defined on the regions defining the levels of the `AMR` mesh.